 6. Ask For Recommendations

-One of the easiest and most effective ways to define your personal brand allowing others to share and communicate your values for you is to have your current and former colleagues and managers recommend you.
+One of the easiest and most effective ways to define your personal brand and allow others share and communicate your values is to have your current and former colleagues and managers recommend you.

-You can cultivate your own reviews in the form of recommendations the same way as a company or business cultivates customers’ reviews and feedback to improve their sales and marketing system as well as for use too.
+You can cultivate your own reviews in the form of recommendations the same way as a company or business cultivates customers’ reviews and feedback to improve their sales and marketing system.

-Furthermore, the social media tool which allows for endorsements is LinkedIn as it is also a great place where your recommendation is likely to attract the attention of future hiring managers.
+Furthermore, you can leverage the power of LinkedIn recommendation tool which allows for endorsements to attract the attention of future hiring managers.

-It is important to not forget to seek the consent of the people endorsing you to act as an actual reference during your job search with assurance from them on speaking to potential employers or write a letter of recommendation if needed on your behalf.
+You can always seek the consent of the people endorsing you to act as an actual reference during your job search or write a letter of recommendation if needed on your behalf.

 7. Grow Your Online Presence

-As we are surrounded by different social media tools today available at our fingertips, your online presence will vary as well depending on the medium you select from.
-While you ensure your story should be the same across all platforms, you can improve more on your effort in sharing your most inspiring stories there once you know where your targeted audience is most likely to turn.
+While you ensure your story should be the same across all platforms, you can improve on your effort in sharing your most inspiring stories where your targeted audience are most likely to turn.

-If you wish to make one of your profiles to be just for friends and family, go to your privacy settings and adjust it so your potential employers won’t be able to access any information of yours that could potentially hinder your chances of landing a job.
+If you wish to dedicate one of your profiles for friends and family, go to your privacy settings and adjust it so your potential employers won’t be able to access any information that could potentially hinder your chances of landing a job.

 Below are some online platforms to help you in crafting your personal brand;